USS Zumwalt: Role

 Zumwalt was initially equipped with two Advanced Gun Systems (AGS), which were designed to fire the Long Range Land Attack Projectile (LRLAP).
 LRLAP was to be one of a range of land attack and ballistic projectiles for the AGS, but was the only munition the AGS could use.
 LRLAP had a range of up to 100 nmi fired from the AGS.
 It was to be a key component for ground forces support, but LRLAP procurement was cancelled in 2016 and the Navy has no plan to replace it.
 Since Zumwalt class cannot provide naval gunfire support the Navy has re-purposed the class to surface warfare.
-During a refit starting in 2023, the AGS systems are being replaced by missiles.
+During a refit starting in 2023, the AGS systems are being replaced by a hypersonic missile system.

 History

 Construction

 Many of the ship's features were originally developed under the DD21 program ("21st Century Destroyer").
 In 2001, Congress cut the DD-21 program by half as part of the SC21 program.
 To save it, the acquisition program was renamed as DD(X) and heavily reworked.
 The initial funding allocation for DDG-1000 was included in the National Defense Authorization Act of 2007.
 By February 2008, a $1.4 billion contract had been awarded to Bath Iron Works in Bath, Maine, and full rate production officially began a year later, on 11 February 2009.